2017 Monster Energy NASCAR Cup Series: Race reports

 Kyle Busch started on pole.
 Busch led all of stage one to win after a wreck by Corey LaJoie, a red flag from thunderstorms, and a blown engine by Chase Elliott.
 Busch continued to dominate and win stage two after a three car wreck with David Ragan, Jeffrey Earnhardt, and J. J. Yeley and a wreck by Dale Earnhardt Jr. On the restart after a caution for a wreck from Ricky Stenhouse Jr., Busch and Martin Truex Jr. got together and crashed, ending their respective days and ending Busch's chances of winning three consecutive Brickyard 400's.
 Matt Kenseth took the lead and led until he had to pit during green flag stops.
 Brad Keselowski and Jimmie Johnson stayed out hoping for a caution.
 With 10 laps to go, Clint Bowyer and Kurt Busch got together and collected Erik Jones and Jamie McMurray.
 On the restart, Kyle Larson crashed and caught fire.
 On the next restart, Jimmie Johnson got three wide and got loose and crashed into the wall.
 There were two more wrecks that featured Ryan Blaney, Trevor Bayne, Michael McDowell, Aric Almirola, and others.
-On the final restart in overtime, Kasey Kahne took the lead from Keselowski and was leading when another big wreck took place after Kahne had passed the overtime line for his first win of the year and his first since 2014.
+On the final restart in overtime, Kasey Kahne took the lead from Keselowski and was leading when another big wreck took place after Kahne had passed the overtime line for his first victory since 2014, and the last one in his Cup Series career.